 The truth is, the Federal Government does not directly award money to individual homeowners in order to do home improvements.
 They do, however, fund a number of programs that enable homeowners to get the money that they need for home renovations more affordable than they would be able to otherwise.
-One of the primary sources of funding for these programs comes from the HUD’s 203(k).

-The HUD 203(k) is a program put in place by the United States Department of Housing and Urban Development (HUD) that allows for the rehabilitation and repair of single family homes.
+The HUD 203(k) is a loan program put in place by the United States Department of Housing and Urban Development (HUD) that allows for the rehabilitation and repair of single family homes.
 Again, this is not designed as a program for lending directly to the home owner.
 Instead, it is a program that gives communities the money to be able to help home owners in the repairs and renovations that may be needed to bolster a particular area of the community.

 How it works is that individual home owners go to lenders in the local community and ask for help, which is provided through this program.
 While the full cost of repairs is not given, it can significantly reduce the amount of money a home owner needs to put out in order to get the repairs that are needed.
 Keep in mind however, that this program is usually only available to those who live in specific areas of a community that are looking to be revitalized.
 HUD Exchange Grants by State

 Another way to get the money you need for home renovations is another government program that funds what is known as the Reverse Mortgage.